codejake/swiftbar-scripts/Readme.md

-# My Swiftbar scripts
+# My SwiftBar scripts 🌻

-These are some of my [Swiftbar](https://github.com/swiftbar/SwiftBar) scripts.
+These are some of my [SwiftBar](https://github.com/swiftbar/SwiftBar) scripts.
-They should probably work in [xBar](https://github.com/matryer/xbar) and [Argos](https://github.com/p-e-w/argos) with little or no modification -- that's the goal, anyway.
+They should probably work in [xBar](https://github.com/matryer/xbar) and [Argos](https://github.com/p-e-w/argos) with little or no modification -- that's the goal, anyway 🤞🏻.

 ## Scripts